roryharder/roryharder.github.io/index.md

 # Papers

+*Feel free to e-mail me for drafts.
+Any comments are appreciated!*

 Joint Attention: The Window Into Other Minds? (in preparation)

 The Grammar of Reference: Perspective and Salience in Anaphoric Reference (in preparation)